aws-samples/eks-workshop-v2/website/docs/fundamentals/fargate/scaling.md

 $ kubectl apply -k /workspace/manifests
 ```

-The checkout service will now go back to running on our Managed Node Group by default.
+The checkout service will now go back to running on our managed node group by default.